Choosing the right trek

 The most popular trip is a 2 or 3-night stay based at either Limalimo Lodge or Simien Lodge, or camping from Sankaber to Chennek over 3 nights (often with a night or two at Limalimo Lodge tagged on at the end if you have more time available).
 The full Simien circuit from Buit Ras all the way to Adi Arkay in the north can take up to two weeks.

-Yes, all visitors to the park must first arrange entrance fees, guides, and scouts at the entrance town of Debark.
+All visitors to the park must first arrange entrance fees, guides, and scouts at the entrance town of Debark.
 If you book through us, all of this is taken care of for you.

 Given the variety of treks and accommodation options available, the price for a Simien trek depends mostly on the whether you choose to stay at a lodge instead of camping, and how long you want to spend in the park.
 Get in touch with us for more details or to arrange a quote.